lilithean/scripts/README.md

 # Xiaoyu’s Open Research Scripts

-This repository hosts a collection of scripts and computational tools developed by **Xiaoyu Wang** in the context of research on condensed-matter physics, computational materials science, and surface chemistry.
+This repository hosts a collection of scripts and computational tools developed by **Xiaoyu Wang** in the context of research on condensed-matter physics, computational materials science, and surface chemistry under the supervision of **Eva Zurek**.
 The goal is to promote transparency, reproducibility, and community sharing of research methods, data workflows, and modeling tools.

 ---